Dr. H. Ukani

-Abdominoplasty, often called a tummy tuck, by Port Moody plastic surgeon Dr. H. Ukani is a comprehensive and highly effective choice for women and men who are bothered by excess fat, skin, or loose muscles in the abdomen.
+Royal College-certified plastic surgeon Dr. H. Ukani performs abdominoplasty, often called a tummy tuck, to help people from Vancouver, Surrey, Langley, Abbotsford, and other areas near Port Moody, BC, feel more comfortable and confident.
+This procedure is a comprehensive and highly effective choice for women and men who are bothered by excess fat, skin, or loose muscles in the abdomen.
 These concerns can be caused by a number of factors, including weight fluctuations and pregnancy.
-Dr. Ukani customizes the details of each procedure, taking time to talk at length with patients considering tummy tuck from Surrey, Langley, and Coquitlam, BC and other Metro Vancouver communities, working with them to create the results they deserve.
+Dr. Ukani customizes the details of each procedure, taking time to talk at length with patients and working with them to create the results they deserve.

 Tummy tuck surgery by Dr. Ukani is popular with men and women from all walks of life who are dissatisfied with the appearance of their abdomens.
 However, the surgery is not a good match for patients who are significantly overweight.
 Dr. Ukani advises these patients to commit to a healthy lifestyle prior to undergoing the procedure.
 Tummy tuck surgery can correct 3 main concerns: